datacenter/statechecker/docs/usage.rst

   + **Serialize**
     (development only)
-    Snapshot comparisions can involve 10's to 100's of thousands of objects.
+    Snapshot comparisons can involve 10's to 100's of thousands of objects.
 For efficiency this is performed in parallel by multiple processes.
 For debugging, users can force comparison to operate serially.
     The dynamic option is **disabled** by default.